mesosphere/dcos-kubernetes-quickstart/docs/cncf_conformance.md

 As part of the last step, your browser will open and ask you to login with a Google, GitHub or Microsoft account.
-Choose an option and copy the resulting OpenID token to the shell where you ran the abovementioned command.
+Choose an option and copy the resulting OpenID token to the shell where you ran the above mentioned command.

 ## Installing `dcos-kubernetes`

-To install `dcos-kubernetes` in the newly created DC/OS cluster run
+To install `dcos-kubernetes` in the newly created DC/OS cluster run:

 ```shell
 $ KUBERNETES_FRAMEWORK_VERSION=1.1.1-1.10.4 ./dcos package install --yes --options=./resources/options-ha.json kubernetes
 ```

 Wait until all tasks are running before proceeding.
-You can track installation progress using
+You can track installation progress using:

 ```shell
 $ watch ./dcos kubernetes plan show deploy